 We now present empirical evidence on the transmission mechanism of commodity price fluctuations via production networks using data from the WIOD database.
-The WIOD database has an important advantage compared to the OECD database: it reports sectoral quantity and price indexes, allowing us to better study the channels in which commodity price changes affect quantities and prices.
+The WIOD database has an important advantage over the OECD database: it reports sectoral quantity and price indexes, allowing us to study better the channels in which commodity price changes affect quantities and prices.
 Instead, the OECD data only reports nominal data (in US dollars) for sales, value-added, and intermediate input use.
-To construct the network exposures defined in Proposition 1 and Proposition 2 we use the input-output structure in 1995.
-Appendix A describes the data sources and the process of constructing sectoral indexes of commodity prices for different countries.
+To construct the network exposures defined